ministryofjustice/itpolicycontent/content/confluence/enterprise/protective-monitoring-guide.md

 ### Accreditation and protective monitoring

-The audit criteria and the decision on what information is collected and alerted upon must be derived from a risk assessment conducted against the ICT system.
+The audit criteria and the decision on what information is collected and alerted upon must be derived from a risk assessment conducted against the IT system.
 This decision making process for the selection of protective monitoring controls forms part of the Accreditation process where the resultant protective monitoring solution **must be** documented in the Risk Management and Accreditation Document Set (RMADS).
 This document provides guidance on the [selection of those controls](#minimum-control-objectives), the [key questions](#key-questions) to be applied to that selection and a [template for documenting it](#protective-monitoring-schema-template).

 Further details on the Accreditation process can be found in the [Accreditation Framework][accreditation-framework].

-**Note:** The Accreditor will assess any protective monitoring solution against [CESG GPG No.13][gpg13], the policy statement in the [IT Security – Technical Controls Policy][tcp] and this guide.
+**Note:** The Accreditor will assess any protective monitoring solution against [CESG GPG No.13][gpg13], the policy statement in the [IT Security - Technical Controls Policy][tcp] and this guide.

 ### Accounting

 The decision on how much information needs to be recorded in an accounting log requires a comprehensive assessment and must be consummate with the risks identified.
 Recording too much information can be as great a problem as recording too little.
-If too much information is recorded it can become extremely difficult to review and can cause performance and capacity problems for an ICT system.
+If too much information is recorded it can become extremely difficult to review and can cause performance and capacity problems for an IT system.
 If too little information is recorded it may be impossible to investigate a security incident effectively.

-A good method of analysing this problem is to have a structured approach whereby the different types of information which could be captured are analysed at the different levels of an ICT system (e.g. network, system and application), building a picture of the inter-relationships between the different accounting logs (at those different levels).
+A good method of analysing this problem is to have a structured approach whereby the different types of information which could be captured are analysed at the different levels of an IT system (e.g. network, system and application), building a picture of the inter-relationships between the different accounting logs (at those different levels).
 For example, accounting may take place at the following levels:

 - Network accounting (e.g. logs created by network components, such as firewalls or domain controller);
 - System accounting (e.g. logs created by individual host systems, such as Windows server security logs);